-Keeping an active dog for re-injuring themselves during recovery period is easier said than done.
+Keeping an active dog for re-injuring themselves during the recovery period is easier said than done.

 Cookie’s recovery from iliopsoas injury

-Poor Cookie is under house arrest to get her iliopsoas muscles to heal.
-Strict rest is the mainstay of her treatment.
+Poor Cookie was under house arrest to get her iliopsoas muscles to heal.
+Naturally, strict rest was the mainstay of her treatment.
 Cookie and strict rest?
-Clearly you haven’t met her.
+You haven’t met her.

-The moment I heard strict rest, I knew it wasn’t going to fly.
+The moment I heard strict rest, I knew it wouldn’t fly.

 Not with Cookie.
-She needs a minimum of three hours of activity a day to be content.
-After the last event, we reduced it to two hours and she was already bouncing off the walls.
+She needed a minimum of three hours of activity a day to be content.
+After the last event, we reduced it to two hours, and she was already bouncing off the walls.
 Getting no exercise at all?
 That was not happening.
 Not without her jumping out of her skin and losing her mind.
-She’d be extremely wound up, frustrated and likely depressed.
+She’d be highly wound up, frustrated, and likely depressed.